josephquested/lomega/README.md

 npm install lomega --save
 ```

-then import it into your project like so:
+then import it into your .js files like so:

 ```js
 // es6